MatiasAB/vod-center/README.md

 ## User Stories or Use Cases

-1. as non-registered user, I can register a new account with the site
+1. as non-registered user, I can register a new account with the site.
-2. as non-registered user, I can view all the VOD items created by all users in a single list
+2. as a user, I can log in to the site.
-3. as a user, I can log in to the site
+3. as a user, I can create a new VOD item.
-4. as a user, I can create a new VOD item (which will automatically be added to my personal list and the site-wide list)
+4. as a user, I can view all of the VOD items I've created in a single list
-5. as a user, I can view all of the VOD items I've created in a single list
+5. as a user, I can create new VOD lists.
-6. as a user, I can view all of the VOD items created by all users in single list
+6. as a user, I can view all of the lists I created in a single list.

 ## Research Topics